s59mz/eagle-eye-ai/README.md

       In eagle-eye application supports only RTSP camera input mode.

-      Eagle-Eye application does not yet support speakers.
+      Eagle-Eye application does not support speakers.

 3. Software Preparation: